CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 A virtual environment is a tool that helps keep your dependencies from multiple projects well separated and documented.
 This is extremely helpful when you need to export your project and require a list of project-specific dependencies.

+---

 ## TUTORIAL
+_Follow along with these instructions to create your own Django app!_

+### Installation
+Let's begin by installation some necessary packages.

+#### Python

-1. Install python3 on your machine.
+Install python3 on your machine.
 The steps are different for different distributions, so its best to refer the internet for this.
 Once you have it installed, verify the installation using.
 ```bash
 $ python3 --version
 ```
 This should return the version of python installed.

-2. Python comes with its own virtual environment command called venv.
+Python comes with its own virtual environment command called venv.
 On linux and Mac distributions this will suffice.
 On windows, you might have to download virtualenvwrapper.
 To make a new virtual environment, type:
 ```bash
 $ python3 -m venv /path/to/new/virtual/environment/name_of_env
 ```